-Purpose The meaning of sustainability continues to be debated by scholars and professionals alike.
+Purpose - The meaning of sustainability continues to be debated by scholars and professionals alike.
 But how do individuals, who are expected to contribute to implementing sustainability actions, perceive this important concept?
 The purpose of this paper is to explore how individuals relate to the multidimensionality of sustainability.

-Methodology We use a qualitative design to learn how individuals understand and prioritise the various dimensions of sustainability.
-Respondents were asked to react in essay form to a narrative that weaves social, environmental, economic and legal issues, and offer a recommended course of action.
+Design/methodology/approach - The paper uses a qualitative design to learn how individuals understand and prioritise the various dimensions of sustainability.
+Respondents were asked to react in essay form to a narrative that weaves social, environmental, economic and legal issues and offer a recommended course of action.